 These are small devices, similar to sound level meters, that you attach to the worker at the start of the working shift and leave it measuring that person's exposure until the end of the shift.
 This approach is ideal when the worker is highly mobile or working in a place where access for noise measurement is difficult.

-A Dosemeter or PSEM may not always give a reading that is as accurate as a sound level meter due to the mounting of the microphone on certain types of dosemeter and the uncontrolled nature of the measurements.
+A Dosimeter or PSEM may not always give a reading that is as accurate as a sound level meter due to the mounting of the microphone on certain types of dosimeter and the uncontrolled nature of the measurements.
 However, any errors tend to increase the exposure level measured, which is far better than getting false low levels.
-The more modern dosemeters that do not require the microphone to be clipped to the worker's lapel also reduce these errors.
+The more modern dosimeters that do not require the microphone to be clipped to the worker's lapel also reduce these errors.

 Although we have a very large range of meters available that can be used for this application, the instruments that follow are the ones that we recommend and are also the most cost effective.